Layr-Labs/eigenlayer-docs/docs/eigenlayer/economy/economy-calculation-and-formulas.md

 Formula:

-- index all `AVSRewardsSubmissionCreated` and `RewardsSubmissionForAllEarnersCreated` events from `RewardsCoordinator` contract
+- Index all `AVSRewardsSubmissionCreated` and `RewardsSubmissionForAllEarnersCreated` events from the `RewardsCoordinator` contract.
-- for each rewards submission, get the token amount by converting `amount` with the reward token decimals
+- For each rewards submission, get the token amount by converting `amount` with the reward token decimals.
-- multiply token amount by corresponding token's pricing from Coingecko, sum them up
+- Multiply the token amount by the corresponding token's pricing from Coingecko, and sum them up.

 Data Sources: Ethereum events, ERC20 contracts, Coingecko Data Fresh Frequency: Every 1 hour

-### Total AVSs FDV
+### Total AVS FDV

-Definition: Total fully diluted valuation of all AVSs in EigenLayer's ecosystem.
+Definition: Total Fully Diluted Valuation (FDV) of all Actively Validated Services(AVSs) in EigenLayer's ecosystem.

 Formula: